ueberauth/guardian/guides/plug/pipelines.md

 The plugs for Guardian are very composable, as is Plug itself and Phoenix routes.

-It's a good idea to have at least two Phoneix pipelines for authentication.
+It's a good idea to have at least two Phoenix pipelines for authentication.

 1. Find and verify the token if it's provided
 2. Ensure authenticated where appropriate